alvinsga/candy-machine-v2/README.md

 # Candy Machine V2 Frontend

 This is a barebones implementation of Candy Machine V2 frontend, intended for users who want to quickly get started selling Solana NFT's.
-This DOES NOT include captcha yetn - we plan to make this feature available in a future release.
+This DOES NOT include captcha yet - we plan to make this feature available in a future release.
 Some code has been ported from the Fair Launch Protocol frontend in the Metaplex repo.

 This app was built using Svelte + Vite and uses TailwindCSS for styles.